Tenharibez/dns-blocklists/sources.md

 ### All known sources, partially included
-*Sources partially used for compiling the block lists.
+*Sources that were investigated and partially used for compiling the block lists.
 Every source has its own license, for the individual licenses see the source files or source repositories:*
 ```
 https://abpvn.com/android/abpvn.txt
 https://adaway.org/hosts.txt